heythisispaul/stockviewer/README.md

 The 'Graph' view is pulling the 100 most recent snapshots of 15 minute intervals.
 These values are displayed on a graph powered by everyone's favorite: [Charts.js.](http://www.chartjs.org/)

-This webpart has been built in React 15.6 and SPFx 1.4.1 so if you're happy with it's current configuration and just want to start using it yourself, just download the `stocks.sppkg` file in the `sharepoint/solution` folder and upload it to your tenant.
+This webpart has been built in React 15.6 and SPFx 1.4.1 so if you're happy with its current configuration and just want to start using it yourself, just download the `stocks.sppkg` file in the `sharepoint/solution` folder and upload it to your tenant.

 ![Demo](./assets/stockviewer.gif)